 Responses to Med Moth were overwhelmingly positive.
 Nearly all participants reported a high overall rating and indicated they would return.
-For emotional exhaustion, depersonalization, and professional development, greater than two-thirds of participants rated the benefit of attending Med Moth highly.
-Many attendees commented the program was inspiring and promoted optimism and resiliency.
+For emotional exhaustion, depersonalization, and professional development, greater than two-thirds of participants highly-rated the benefit of attending Med Moth.
+Many attendees commented that the program was inspiring and promoted both optimism and resiliency.

-Regardless of role, there was a positive correlation between personal and professional ratings, emphasizing benefit across all domains.
-Medical students reported higher benefit for professional development compared to clinicians which seems logical.
-More importantly, clinicians and medical students reported a positive impact to emotional well-being and resistance against depersonalization - core features of burnout.
+Regardless of role, there was a positive correlation between personal and professional ratings, which emphasizes benefit across all domains.
+Medical students reported higher benefits for professional development compared to clinicians.
+More importantly, clinicians and medical students reported a positive impact on emotional well-being and resistance against depersonalization - core features of burnout.
 Not surprisingly, individuals who seek storytelling outlets demonstrated greater benefits to emotional exhaustion and depersonalization.
 Overall, Med Moth appears to impact all participants on a humanistic and relational level.
 These findings echo a published systematic review showing that medical students who participate in storytelling sessions with peers demonstrate an increase in empathy scores.
-14 Studies on mindfulness further support these sentiments; One study shows that medical students who engage in reflection display more mature thinking, certainty with professional choices and a more positive learning experience with their clinical training.
-11 Other studies demonstrate that mindfulness training improves measures of depression and anxiety, cultivates empathy, and inspires more thoughtful decision making in medical students and physicians. ^{8,10} Med Moth not only compliments existing literature demonstrating the importance of reflection amongst medical professionals, but also suggests an impactful and unique solution.
+Studies on mindfulness further support these sentiments.
+One study showed that medical students who engage in reflection display more mature thinking, certainty with professional choices and a more positive learning experience with their clinical training.11 Other studies have demonstrated that mindfulness training improves measures of depression and anxiety, cultivates empathy, and inspires more thoughtful decision-making in medical students and physicians.8,10 Med Moth not only complements existing literature demonstrating the importance of reflection amongst medical professionals but also suggests an impactful and unique solution.

-This study is timely; medical humanities are expanding and the need for wellness is now.^{5, 7-11} Narrative medicine essays about wellness are increasing in number and relevance in columns such as The Journal of the American Medical Association's "A Piece of My Mind" and New England Journal of Medicine's perspective pieces.
+This study is timely; medical humanities are expanding and the need for wellness is now.5, 7-11 Narrative medicine essays about wellness are increasing frequency and relevance in journals such as in The Journal of the American Medical Association (JAMA) and the New England Journal of Medicine.
 Health policy journals are following suit (e.g., Health Affairs section entitled "Narrative Matters").
-The Accreditation Counsel for Graduate Medical Education (ACGME) now requires every accredited residency program to address well-being "and attend to resident and faculty member burnout [and] depression."17 Therefore, the application of a platform like Med Moth has major potential in the larger realm of medical education.
+The Accreditation Council for Graduate Medical Education (ACGME) now requires every accredited residency program to address well-being "and attend to resident and faculty member burnout [and] depression."
+Therefore, the application of a platform like Med Moth has significant potential in the larger realm of medical education.
 Barriers to medical storytelling will have to be addressed, including disregard of medical humanities as a valid form of education enrichment, lack of time, and denial of burnout in medicine.

 With regards to limitations, our study may lack generalizability (conducted in one school and hospital).
-Our sample size of 104 limited our ability to conduct detailed subgroup analyses and the 64% response rate may not reflect all attendees.
+Our sample size of 104 limited our ability to conduct detailed subgroup analyses, and the 64% response rate may not reflect all attendees.
 Voluntary attendance and self-report may have yielded more positive reviews.
 Furthermore, bias could occur from the medical school being a small community and participants not wanting to be negative towards the student organizers of Med Moth.